aimms/documentation/webui/table-widget.rst

 Best Practices
 ^^^^^^^^^^^^^^

 #.
-When using numeric operators for filtering data that are in decimals points, we adivse the use of the range operator i.e. "in between" or "not in between".
-Since the data that is displayed in the table and the stored data vary in the number of decimals.
+When using numeric operators for filtering data that are in decimals points, we advise the use of the range operator, i.e. "in between" or "not in between" since the data that is displayed in the table and the actual stored data may vary in the number of decimals.
 Using the "is equal" operator will look for an exact match in the stored data.

 #.
 To apply a filter rule on data that are dates, we advise the use of the string operators.